7abushahla/Muharaf-Writer-Identification/README.md

 ### Step 1: Manual Labeling

-At this stage, we created an Excel sheet (`manual_labeling/manual_labeling.xlsx`) to organize and annotate the data.
-The columns in the sheet are:

-- `Image Filename`: Refers to the page-level images in the dataset.
-- `Prefix`: Collection tag from the dataset.
-- `Writer Name (English)`: Transliterated writer name.
-- `Writer Name (Arabic)`: Original Arabic writer name.
+To annotate the previously unlabeled portion, we created an Excel spreadsheet (`manual_labeling/manual_labeling.xlsx`) with structured metadata fields.
+Each row includes the filename of the page-level image, a collection prefix, and the writer’s name in both English transliteration and Arabic script.

-**Example Rows (non-consecutive):**
+**Table 2.
+Example Rows from the Manual Labeling Sheet (non-consecutive):**

 | Image Filename    | Prefix | Writer Name (English)  | Writer Name (Arabic)    |
 |-------------------|--------|------------------------|--------------------------|